tsedio/tsed/docs/docs/exceptions.md

 ## Throwing standard exceptions

-Here is two example to throw exceptions based on this package in Ts.ED context or Express.js context:
+Here is two examples to throw exceptions based on this package in Ts.ED context or Express.js context:

 <Tabs class="-code">
   <Tab label="Ts.ED">